MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 ### misty.SlamStartStreaming - ALPHA
 Opens the data stream from the Occipital Structure Core depth sensor, so you can obtain image and depth data when Misty is not actively tracking or mapping.

 **Important!** Always use `misty.SlamStopStreaming()` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
+Calling `misty.SlamStopStreaming()` turns off the laser in the depth sensor and lowers Misty's power consumption.
 Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 Arguments
 * prePause (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.